hashgraph/guardian/docs/policy-workflow-creation-using-the-guardian-user-interface/policy-workflow-step-11.md

           // Sensor page.
 Contains a grid and a "create new sensor" button.
           "children": [
             {
-              //"interfaceDocumentsSource" - block type which outputs information from the DB as grid.
+              //"InterfaceDocumentsSourceBlock" - block type which outputs information from the DB as grid.
-              "blockType": "interfaceDocumentsSource",
+              "blockType": "InterfaceDocumentsSourceBlock",
               "tag": "sensors_grid",
               "defaultActive": true,
               "permissions": [
                 "INSTALLER"
-              ],
-              //"dependencies" - automatic update.
-The block is automatically re-rendered if any of the linked components gets updated.
-              "dependencies": [
-                // Tag of the blocks as a link.
-                "SendVCtoGuardian"
               ],
               // When true, this filter out the documents not created by the current user when rendering.
               "onlyOwnDocuments": true,